Galileo Galilei: Later Church reassessments

 On 15 February 1990, in a speech delivered at the Sapienza University of Rome, Cardinal Ratzinger (later Pope Benedict XVI) cited some current views on the Galileo affair as forming what he called "a symptomatic case that permits us to see how deep the self-doubt of the modern age, of science and technology goes today".
-Some of the views he cited were those of the philosopher Paul Feyerabend, whom he quoted as saying: "The Church at the time of Galileo kept much more closely to reason than did Galileo himself, and she took into consideration the ethical and social consequences of Galileo's teaching too.
-Her verdict against Galileo was rational and just and the revision of this verdict can be justified only on the grounds of what is politically opportune."
+Some of the views he cited were those of the philosopher Paul Feyerabend, whom he quoted as saying: "The Church at the time of Galileo kept much more closely to reason than did Galileo himself, and it took into consideration the ethical and social consequences of Galileo's teaching too.
+Its verdict against Galileo was rational and just and the revision of this verdict can be justified only on the grounds of what is politically opportune."
 The Cardinal did not clearly indicate whether he agreed or disagreed with Feyerabend's assertions.
 He did, however, say: "It would be foolish to construct an impulsive apologetic on the basis of such views."

-On 31 October 1992, Pope John Paul II acknowledged that the Church had erred in condemning Galileo for asserting that the Earth revolves around the Sun.
+On 31 October 1992, Pope John Paul II acknowledged that the Inquisition had erred in condemning Galileo for asserting that the Earth revolves around the Sun.
 "John Paul said the theologians who condemned Galileo did not recognize the formal distinction between the Bible and its interpretation."

 In March 2008, the head of the Pontifical Academy of Sciences, Nicola Cabibbo, announced a plan to honour Galileo by erecting a statue of him inside the Vatican walls.
 In December of the same year, during events to mark the 400th anniversary of Galileo's earliest telescopic observations, Pope Benedict XVI praised his contributions to astronomy.
 A month later, however, the head of the Pontifical Council for Culture, Gianfranco Ravasi, revealed that the plan to erect a statue of Galileo on the grounds of the Vatican had been suspended.

 Impact on modern science

 According to Stephen Hawking, Galileo probably bears more of the responsibility for the birth of modern science than anybody else, and Albert Einstein called him the father of modern science.
+In a foreword to Dialogue Concerning the Two Chief World Systems, Einstein wrote: "The leitmotif I recognize in Galileo's work is the passionate fight against any kind of dogma based on authority.
+Only experience and careful reflection are accepted by him as criteria of truth."